Updated: July 2022

 Scrive remains a processor, or subprocessor, on behalf of the customer that initiated the specific electronic signature process.

-The legal basis to process External Scrive eSign users’ personal data is to provide the services under the Scrive eSign License Agreement between Scrive and the controller.
+The legal basis to process External Scrive eSign users’ personal data is to provide the services under an agreement between Scrive and the controller.

 - If you have an individual account with Scrive eSign, Scrive is processing the following personal data in relation to you:

 - ID number